Continuing Education Activity

 - Pott puffy tumor

-Clinical prognosis is related to the extent of the injuries sustained as well as the clinical condition of the patient.
-If there are many injuries, various specialists and subspecialists may be required to treat the underlying pathology.
+Prognosis is related to the extent of the injuries sustained as well as the clinical condition of the patient.
+If there are many injuries, various specialists and subspecialists may be required to treat the patient.
 Ultimately, isolated frontal sinus fractures have a good prognosis, regardless of whether or not the nasofrontal outflow tract or posterior table is involved.
-Advancements in surgical technique and equipment have improved the preservation of the frontal sinuses as well as the patients’ quality of life.
+Advancements in surgical technique and equipment have improved the chances of preservation of the frontal sinuses as well as patients’ anticipated quality of life.

-Complications of frontal sinus fractures are typically divided into two categories based on chronicity: acute (less than 6 weeks) or chronic (greater than 6 weeks), but complications overlapping these timeframes can happen.
-These include but are not limited to:
+Complications of frontal sinus fractures are typically divided into two categories based on chronicity: acute (less than 6 weeks) or chronic (greater than 6 weeks), but complications overlapping these timeframes may occur.
+Comlications include but are not limited to:

 - Frontal sinusitis